NASCAR Cup Series career of Jeff Gordon: 2002–2003: Late Winston Cup years

 Gordon entered the 2002 season as defending champion, but the year was far from perfect.
 A strong showing in the Daytona 500 was ruined when Sterling Marlin sent Gordon spinning in the infield grass with a handful of laps remaining, while leading the race.
-Gordon had won his 125 qualifier, but finished ninth in the Daytona 500 after the contact with Marlin.
+Gordon had won his 125 qualifier, but finished 9th in the Daytona 500 after the contact with Marlin.
 It was announced to the media during the spring event at Darlington that Gordon's then-wife, Brooke, was filing for divorce.
 Gordon did not win until the Sharpie 500 night race at Bristol in August after passing Rusty Wallace, who was slowed by lapped cars, with three laps left.
 This was his only victory in the night race at Bristol.
 He followed that up with a fifth victory in the Mountain Dew Southern 500 at Darlington a week later.
-Gordon won for the third and final time in 2002 at Kansas Speedway, making this his second consecutive at the track.
-The 24 team finished the season fourth in points.
+Gordon won for the third and final time in 2002 at Kansas Speedway, making this his second consecutive win at the track.
+The 24 team finished the season 4th in points.

 In 2003, Gordon returned with Robbie Loomis for a third season together.
 Gordon won early in April, winning at Martinsville from the pole, but suffered from various accidents during the midseason, but eventually recorded six consecutive Top 5 finishes, followed by wins at Atlanta and the second Martinsville race in the fall.
 He finished the year fourth in the NASCAR standings, with three wins, 15 Top 5 finishes, and 20 Top 10 finishes.
-Gordon also was in second to Matt Kenseth for the championship early in the season.
+Gordon also was in 2nd to Matt Kenseth for the championship early in the season.